99ron/fourth-milestone-carpedia/README.md

 ## Backend

 My backend consists of a relatively simple MySQL database.
-For testing and Development I use the local Cloud 9 Database and then for the live version I use the ClearDB heroku add on.
+For testing and Development I use the local Cloud 9 Database and then for the live version I use the Postgres heroku add on.

 My Database consists of 3 tables:

-    users
+    Users
-    cars
+    Cars
-    popularity
+    Popularity

 The ER Diagram for my database:

 .:: Attached as image in repositry ::.

 # Features